Anku5hk/Programmers_guide_to_Python/book.md

 # in python the invocation of the instance method is operated via the class calling a method
 # by passing the instance as an argument, so this is same as above instance calling method
 new_var = MyClass2.my_func(my_instance, 40)
-# the 'self' keyword ressembles the instance object, which is 'my_instance' here
+# the 'self' keyword resembles the instance object, which is 'my_instance' here
 ```
 #### Three Types of methods in class:
 1. **Class**: Class methods are bound to classes and not to instances.
 These methods have access to class state, so they can access class variables/methods and modify class variables.
 Unlike instance only one copy is created, so every instance/class refers to this copy.
 Class methods can be accessed by both instance and class.
 Unlike in Java, there is no *static* keyword, they are defined using *classmethod* as decoration(using *@classmethod* prefix).
 These methods should have class as first parameter, which unlike *self* can be of any name, *CLS* is preferred.
 This parameter further can be used to access other class variables/methods inside these methods.